ericgulottyjr/LTOTD-Analysis/README.md

 ## Output
 The notebook will optionally output a `.csv` file with a name of the user's choosing, a `.csv` file extension is required at the end of the user-designated file name.

+Another optional output is a graph which displays the number of unique `trip_id`s that were tagged on a given revenue day.